6thsolution/dart_sealed/sealed_annotations/README.md

 ## Features

-* Generate sealed class with abstract super type and data sub-classes.
+* Generate sealed class with abstract super type and data subclasses.
 * Static factory methods. for example `Result.success(data: 0)`.
 * Cast methods. for example `a.asSuccess`, `a.isSuccess` or `a.asSuccessOrNull`.
 * Three types of equality and hashCode generation : data (like kotlin data classes), identity and distinct.